 This information outlines the standard policies established by participating departments and programs for students seeking credit for Advanced Placement (AP), International Baccalaureate (IB), or other international exams.

-- All AP, IB, or other international exam scores must be submitted to Bowdoin,
+All official AP, IB, or other international exam scores must be submitted to Bowdoin,

-- AP/IB credit will not meet a distribution or division requirement, even if the Bowdoin course equivalent does.
+- Credit earned for AP, IB, or other international exams does not meet distribution or division requirements, even if the Bowdoin equivalent course does.

-- Students may apply a maximum of four course credits toward their Bowdoin degree from the following sources:
+- Students may apply a maximum of four course credits toward the 32.0 credits required for the degree from the following sources:

 - other approved International exams,

-- and college credits earned from other institutions prior to matriculation.
+- and approved college credits earned from other institutions prior to matriculation.

 - After students complete the 32.0 credits required for the degree, additional AP credits may be applied if all departmental guidelines for earning the credit have been met.